 20. Dudley Castle

 Dudley Castle is located in the so-called “capital of the black country” in the West Midlands, just west of Birmingham.
-It was built on top of a limestone outcrop which was heavily quarried during the Industrial Revolution.
+It was built on top of a limestone outcrop that was heavily quarried during the Industrial Revolution.

 This hill is referred to as “Castle Hill” and lies on the edge of the town center of Dudley.